-Sensor The number of the sensor enrolled on the system (1 = first, 2 = second, etc.) ID A unique identity number for that sensor. Туре The type of wireless sensor detected (magnetic contact, inertia/shock, etc.) Zone The zone to which the sensor has been enrolled.
-Battery The status of the battery in the sensor (if fitted).
+Wireless Sensor The number of the sensor enrolled on the system (1 = first, 2 = second, etc.).
+ID A unique identity number for that sensor. Туре The type of wireless sensor detected (magnetic contact, inertia/shock, etc.).
+Zone The zone to which the sensor has been enrolled.
+Battery The status of the battery in the sensor.
 Supervise The status of the supervisory operation (OK = supervisory signal received, Not Supervised = no supervisory operation).
-Signal The signal strength received from the sensor (01=low, 09=high).
-Note: Although it is not possible to enroll a device with a signal strength less than 3, devices whose signal drops below 3 after enrollment are not dropped.
+Signal The signal strength received from the sensor (01 = low, 09 = high).
+Note: Although it is not possible to enroll a device with a signal strength less than 3, devices whose signal drops below 3 after enrolment are not dropped.
+Version The version details of the sensor.